 9. Natural Supplements, Like Hemp CBD Oil

 There are a lot of different natural supplements on the market that can help ease your pup’s joint pain.
-Some of the most popular ones are glucosamine, chondroitin, krill oil, and hemp CBD oil.
+Some of the most popular ones are glucosamine, chondroitin, krill oil, and CBD oil from hemp.
 That’s right — studies show one natural way to help relieve joint pain and make it easier for your aging pooch to keep moving is to add CBD oil into their daily routine.
 That’s partly thanks to CBD oil’s anti-inflammatory properties that target painful joints.

-I personally saw a huge difference in my Chihuahua’s body movements just two weeks after starting him on iHeartDogs’ Cannanine™ Organic Hemp Oil with CBD.
+I personally saw a huge difference in my Chihuahua’s body movements just two weeks after starting him on iHeartDogs’ Cannanine™ Organic CBD Oil from Hemp.
 His back is no longer hunched, he no longer appears tense, and he once again prances like he did when he was a puppy!

 A few benefits of Cannanine: